topcoder-platform/leaderboard-ui/README.md

 round: // The round.
 Example "round 1"
 eventStartDateTime: // The date and time when the event will start
-mainSponsor: // The image for the main sponsor otherSponsors // Images for other sponsors
+mainSponsor: // The image for the main sponsor
+otherSponsors: // Images for other sponsors
 ```

 ### Message page